McGill-MMA-EnterpriseAnalytics/hotel-cancellation-analysis/README.md

 ## Overview of Dataset

-Our dataset, sourced from Kaggle, comprises 36 columns with a mix of 20 numeric and 16 categorical variables.
+Our dataset, sourced from Kaggle (https://www.kaggle.com/datasets/arezaei81/hotel-bookingcvs), comprises 36 columns with a mix of 20 numeric and 16 categorical variables.
 These columns fall into five main categories: customer details, hotel information, amenities offered, booking specifics, and the target variable of cancellation status.

 ## Data Preparation